-At Grosvenor Casinos, we take the elements that make blackjack one of the most popular card games in casinos around the world – and bring that same experience online.
-We also offer regular casino promotions, where you can enjoy bonuses and more to play our blackjack games.
+At Grosvenor Casinos, we take one of the most popular card games in casinos around the world and give you the same experience online.
+We also offer regular casino promotions, where you can enjoy bonuses and more when playing our blackjack games.

-When you play blackjack online, you can choose from two main ways to play – Live Blackjack or classic online blackjack (sometimes called RNG blackjack - RNG stands for Random Number Generator).
+When you play online, you can choose from two options: live or classic online blackjack (sometimes called RNG blackjack - RNG stands for Random Number Generator).

-Live Blackjack is played with real dealers and other online players, giving you the same thrills you’d find on the casino floor.
-There are live tables open 24/7, catering to every kind of Blackjack player – with side bets, native dealers and innovative new ways to play across a broad array of tables.
+Live blackjack is played with real dealers and other online players, giving you the same thrills you’d get on the casino floor.
+There are live tables open 24/7, catering to every kind of blackjack player, with side bets, native dealers, and innovative new ways to play across a broad array of tables.

-Classic online blackjack games use modern 3D graphics and presentation to create a realistic casino experience.
-They allow you to play at your own pace and experiment with strategy – without the pressure, or slower pace of playing live alongside other players.
+Classic online blackjack games use modern 3D graphics to create a realistic casino experience.
+They allow you to play at your own pace and experiment with strategies without the pressure or slower pace of playing live alongside other players.

 History of blackjack

-The name “blackjack” initially came about when French colonists introduced the game to US gambling houses in the 1800s.
-Players were offered bonus pay-outs for a hand with an ace of spades and a black jack (either jack of clubs or jack of spades).
-As the game became more popular in the US, the name “blackjack” stuck.
+The name ‘blackjack’ initially came about when French colonists introduced the game to US gambling houses in the 1800s.
+Players were offered bonus payouts for a hand with an ace of spades and a blackjack (either jack of clubs or jack of spades).
+As the game became more popular in the US, the name stuck.

-All cards in blackjack are counted based on their face value.
-Number cards have the value of their numbers, picture cards count as ten, and aces count as either 1 or 11, depending on whether the player’s hand exceeds 21 or not.
-Cards are dealt from a “shoe”; this holds multiple decks of cards, with many casinos holding 6 decks in 1 shoe.
+All cards in blackjack are counted on their face value.
+Number cards have the value of their numbers, picture cards count as ten, and aces count as either 1 or 11, depending on whether or not the player’s hand exceeds 21.
+Cards are dealt from a ‘shoe’; this holds multiple decks of cards, with many casinos holding 6 decks in 1 shoe.

-The blackjack table is a semi-circle, with a square box indicating the “betting spot”, where the casino chips are to be placed.
-Most casinos allow players the chance to play on multiple boxes with a table minimum.
+The blackjack table is a semi-circle, with a square box indicating the ‘betting spot’, where the casino chips are placed.
+Most casinos allow players to play on multiple boxes with a table minimum.